benslack19/benslack19.github.io/_posts/2018-03-24-ML-logistic-regression-in-python-on-neuronal-classification/2018-03-24-ML-logistic-regression-in-python-on-neuronal-classification.md

 %store -r y   # This is the activation state label.
 ```

-    no stored variable # This is the entire data
-    no stored variable # This is the activation state label.

 I chose two genes that showed reasonable, but not wide, separation between the groups.